Discover all the Summertime fun to be had in the Okemo area. Please contact us with any questions you have about the places below.

 Fox Run Golf Club - Formerly Okemo Valley Golf CLub

 The Fox Run Golf Club, formerly Okemo Valley Golf Club, is open for the season.
-Fox Run Golf Club which will still be a public course, and promise an exceptional experience, whether on the 18-hole championship course or while relaxing before or after.
+Fox Run Golf Club will still be a public course, and promise an exceptional experience, whether on the 18-hole championship course or while relaxing before or after.
 Willie Dunn’s is now Caruso’s and is a great place to grab a bite to eat with family or friends (Carusos opening June 2021)

 There are several membership levels available with special access and discounts included.
 Pricing has risen slightly for new members but 2019 or 2020 annual members are being “grandfathered in” with reduced pricing.